-Column #4=annual amount which the parish or institution reimburses the priest for fica tax.
-This amount represents one half of the total Self Employment tax on his annual support only.

-exclusive of income from any other source (i.e. investments, etc.) A copy of your schedule SE(1040) could be used as documentation for reimbursement.
+Column #4=annual amount which the parish or institution reimburses the priest for FICA/SECA tax.
+This amount represents one half of the total Self Employment tax on his annual support only, exclusive of income from any other source (i.e. investments, etc.) A copy of your schedule SE(1040) could be used as documentation for reimbursement.

-As a reminder, no fica withholding tax is be taken from the priest's paycheck.
-However, additional federal withholding tax can be requested to offset the priest's seca/fica tax liability as calculated on his annual income tax return.
-Alternatively estimated quarteny payments can be made to cover the fica tax liability.
+As a reminder, no FICA withholding tax is be taken from the priest's paycheck.
+However, additional federal withholding tax can be requested to offset the priest's FICA/SECA tax liability as calculated on his annual income tax return.
+Alternatively estimated quarterly payments can be made to cover the FICA/SECA tax liability.